non/pixter/README.md

 ### Future Work

-I threw this together in ~15 minutes so there's lots left to do.

-I'm not sure if all color modes are properly supported right now (I'm just using PIL's `getpixel` method).
+Only color images are currently supported, and some color modes may not work (I'm just using PIL's `getpixel` method).
 True alpha blending isn't supported (all non-zero alpha values are treated as 255), and it'd be nice to have an option to set a background color (right now your terminal's default background color is used).

-It'd also be great to detect when the image is too big for the terminal and warn the user.